Call for a Health Service Ombudsman for England

 The latest publication summarises investigations into 126 complaints relating to healthcare and 35 relating to governance issues, carried out in the first three months of this financial year.

 Publishing summaries of investigations carried out between April and June this year, Dame Julie added that early discharges and other major failings such as missed cancer diagnoses, were having a “devastating impact” on patients and their families.

 The Socialist Health Association reports that in 2012 –13, of the 4,889 complaints submitted to the Ombudsman 3,914 (80%) were dismissed with no action taken.
 Only 384 (7.9%) were given the formal investigation headlined on the Ombudsman’s website.
 For 80% making a complaint had made no difference, as their complaint was ‘resolved’ without any direct action and no investigation.

 This volume of work and the anxieties expressed support the call for a dedicated health ombudsman service.

-Posted on November 1, 2014, in Civil servants, Democracy undermined, Health and tagged Dame Julie Mellor, health ombudsman, NHS, Parliamentary and Health Services Ombudsman., The National Health Action Party, The Socialist Health Association.
+Posted on November 1, 2014, in Democracy undermined, Health and tagged Dame Julie Mellor, health ombudsman, NHS, Parliamentary and Health Services Ombudsman., The National Health Action Party, The Socialist Health Association.
 Bookmark the permalink.
 Leave a comment.